-DHS Watchdog: Trump Administration Wasn't Ready for Family Separation
+DHS Watchdog Finds 'Significant' Health And Safety Risks For Immigrants At ICE Center

 Lack of integrated records slowed reunification

-The OIG report describes a chaotic process where agencies had difficulty sharing information with each other, or with distraught parents who were trying to locate their children.
+The watchdog report describes a chaotic process where agencies had difficulty sharing information with each other, or with distraught parents who were trying to locate their children.

 The lack of integration between electronic record systems at CBP, Immigration and Customs Enforcement and HHS made it harder to identify and track parents and children, according to the report.